wogsland/ama/README.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed)

-I get a lot of questions by email.
+You ask a question.
+I write an answer.
 This way anyone can read the answer!

 Anything means *anything*.
 Code.
 Physics.
 Life.
 Work.
 Finance.
 Childrearing.
 Whatever.